 Fig. 7.
 1975 - the formal portrait

 Note that the running board contains only the acetylene tank.
 The car looked very sharp at this time!
-Here's a picture of a 1911 Model 62 for comparison - I think Blickenstaff did a respectable job.

 Fig. 8.
-1911 Model 62, #5980, at the Lilly Antique Automobile Museum in Sandwich, MA
+1911 Model 62, #5980, at the J. K. Lilly, III Automobile Museum in Sandwich, MA

 The Model 62 is a 10hp car, and of course Blick's car is 20hp, since it has a condensing powerplant.

 The car went on to participate in 2 eastern steam tours, the first in Strasburg, PA in 1977.
-It was registered as "1911 Stanley Mod."

 Fig 9.
 1977 Strasburg tour

 Note the large box added to the running board.
 It held a propane bottle for the pilot.
-It appears that, earlier, there was a vertical pilot tank under the driver's seat.

 Blickenstaff was active in the Mason-Dixon region of the AACA, attending meets and tours.